 This Timber! event was directly linked to my new drug (called Fetzima, who sounds like a possibly immodest resident of the Anatevka demimonde in Fiddler on the Roof) that, as with all psychotropics, came with an alarming list of ramp-up side effects ... including abrupt blackouts.
 But I knew from a decade-plus of trial-and-error experience that I needed to tough out the first three or four weeks until the side effects subsided and the drug's level (or not level) of efficacy manifested (or didn't manifest) itself.

-And despite its hyperdramatic entrance into the madcap musical of my life, Fetzima more-or-less quickly proved itself to be perhaps the drug that effectively balances my serotonin and norepinephrine and keeps me (more or less) stable and engaged and functional and capable and able to go to work and do shows and take care of my parents and run races and do handyman projects (quite well, if I can toot my own horn, which I shamelessly will) and practice the piano and buy shoes and buy more shoes and here I am seven years later, scar-free (thanks, conscientiously ethical ER doctor!) (though it took a good six months for the scars to heal and the scar tissue where I bit through my lip to subside to the point that I could drink out of a straw again) and concussion-free (pro tip: you DO.
+And despite its hyperdramatic entrance into the madcap musical of my life, Fetzima more-or-less quickly proved itself to be perhaps the drug that effectively balances my serotonin and norepinephrine and keeps me (more or less) stable and engaged and functional and capable and able to go to work and do shows and take care of my parents and run races and do handyman projects (quite well, if I can toot my own horn, which I shamelessly will) and practice the piano and buy shoes and buy more shoes and here I am eight years later, scar-free (thanks, conscientiously ethical ER doctor!) (though it took a good six months for the scars to heal and the scar tissue where I bit through my lip to subside to the point that I could drink out of a straw again) and concussion-free (pro tip: you DO.
 NOT.
 EVER. want a concussion), and clearly in possession of an added year's mouth wrinkles and silver foxiness.

 [Super-fun side note: Aetna, in its infinite wisdom, abruptly stopped covering my Fetzima for two years and summarily rejected all three of my doctor’s allotted appeals.
 Because apparently risking sending me to the psych ward for another week was far more cost-effective than covering a proven psychotropic.
-So my doctor hoarded samples for me in the hope that Aetna would finally get its head out of its fetz (which it finally did this year) and/or Fetzima’s patent would expire, it went generic and it stopped costing $700/month out of pocket (which has yet to happen.]
+So my doctor hoarded samples for me in the hope that Aetna would finally get its head out of its fetz (which it finally did last year) and/or Fetzima’s patent would expire, it went generic and it stopped costing $700/month out of pocket (which has yet to happen).]

 Anyway, if you're inclined, raise a glass and yell Timber! in my scab-free, concussion-free, fog-free, not-functional-free honor today.
 I'm gonna go out and keep living.
 Timber!